Watch the below video to understand the working of the Dash-Cam

 Q: How do I use a dashcam?

-A: Once you have purchased a dashcam (preferably from The Dashcam Store smiley face ), in most cases this is all you need to do to be up and running:
+A: Once you have purchased a dashcam (preferably from The Dashcam Store smiley face ), for example, in most cases this is all you need to do to be up and running:

 - Insert a memory card.